 - Published: March 28, 2019

-News is included in GPO’s FDLP News and Events news alerts.
-You can search news alerts within the FDLP.gov search box, limiting to "News".
-Following are some recent messages about the CRDP or GPO cataloging projects that are relevant to CRDP participating libraries:
+Other news news is included in FDLP News and Events.
+Following are a few select recent messages about the CRDP or GPO cataloging projects that are relevant to CRDP participating libraries:

 - "Vacancies Remain in the Cataloging Record Distribution Program", September 18, 2020

 - “CGP Records with Updated PURLs”, September 10, 2020